huijing/huijing.github.io/_drafts/video-games-ux.md

 ### The explicit tutorial level

-This is probably more prevalent in older games, but these games will have a tutorial level that you choose from the game's start menu.
+I find the explicit tutorial level more prevalent in older games.
+You know, those games that have an additional selection for a tutorial level on the game's start menu.
 Examples are Settlers 3, Half-life and Jamestown.
 Players who wanted a wading pool style introduction to the game would consciously make a decision to play that level, while people who just wanted to jump in the deep end would ignore it.
 I personally felt that this style of tutorial was very well suited to strategy games, but the Half-life tutorial was pretty well done too, in my book.

 ### The built-in tutorial

-I personally think this is the most common style of tutorial, where the first level is meant to teach you most of what you need to know to play the game proper.
+Most of the newer games I played would have the introductory level built into the start of the game.
+The start of the game will introduce most of what you need to know to play the game proper.
 However, to make it less boring, game designers try to make that level as fun as the rest of the game, at least, most do.
 So many games take this approach, Fallout 3, Portal 2, Far Cry 3: Blood Dragon, Shovel Knight, I could go on and on but those are the few I thought were exceptional.

+And I understand why most games take this approach.
+You never get a second chance to make a first impression, so the challenge is to design a level that teaches players game mechanics *and* provide a positive initial experience.
+Some games give players the option to just skip over the introductory stuff, which is a good option to have.
+This means the exploratory group can move straight into the main game-play while the modelling group can ascertain risk and ramifications in a controlled, safe environment.

 ## I've fallen and I can't get up

-But say somebody thought the tutorial would be boring and just skipped the level, only to find they didn't know how things worked in the game.
+But say somebody thought the tutorial would be boring and just skipped through the whole thing, only to find they didn't know how things worked in the game.
 What then?
 I can't speak for others, but I have done the following things.

 - Open the game menu and find the controls option to see which buttons did what.
 - Save the current game (if possible), then go out and replay the tutorial